ncbi/docker/blast/README.md

 ### Install NCBI-provided BLAST databases

-The following command will download the `swissprot_v5` BLAST database from GCP into `$HOME/blastdb` (notice the `-w` argument, which sets the working directory for that command):
+The following command will download the `swissprot_v5` BLAST database from Google Cloud Platform (GCP) into `$HOME/blastdb` (notice the `-w` argument, which sets the working directory for that command):

   ```bash
   docker run --rm \